smap-consulting/javarosa/README.md

 1. Clone your fork of the project onto your development workstation using git

-1. Import the cloned proect into Android Studio
+1. Import the cloned project into Android Studio

 1. Checkout the production branch